 The original of this recipe was an oldie from MagnoliaDays.com and I took a few liberties to change it to our tastes.

 This lightly sweet Strawberry Almond Quick Bread will definitely go into the make-again file!

-- 1/2 C plus 2 tbsp granulated sugar
+- ½ C plus 2 tablespoon granulated sugar

 - 2 eggs, room temperature